mrdon/maven-trap/README.txt

   "-Dmaven.home=${M2_HOME}"  \
   org.twdata.maven.trap.Dispatcher $QUOTED_ARGS

-3. Add the M2_HOME/bin/mvn2 to your path

-4. Switch on whatever features you'd like by setting environment variables:
+3. Switch on whatever features you'd like by setting environment variables:
    - MAVEN_COLOR : Output colorization
    - MAVEN_ALWAYS_OFFLINE : Changes default to be offline, -o to go online
    - MAVEN_YAMLPOM : Automatic creating and syncing of YAML version of the POM

-Now, you can use these features via 'mvn2' or execute as normal via 'mvn'
+Now, you can use 'mvn' like normal.
+Alternatively, you can make the changes to a cloned 'mvn2' script to avoid modifying any original files.